SAP-samples/teched2025-IN165/exercises/ex6/README.md

 Now that you have seen the event getting created, let us consume it in Advanced Event Mesh.

+1. Go back to Advanced Event Mesh and go to the Queue you had created earlier

 ## Summary

 You've now explored how you scale your event-driven architecture.